Modjadji cycad forest

-One can not tell the story of Modjadji cycad forest without telling the story of Modjadji rain queens – a living legend which continues up to this day.
+One can not tell the story of the Modjadji cycad forest without telling the story of the Modjadji rain queens – a living legend that continues up to this day.

 Escape from Zimbabwe

-Dzugundini together with her loyal followers escaped from the public anger – she crossed Limpopo River and went further south.
-After lengthy trip they reached forested hills and decided to stay there.
+Dzugundini together with her loyal followers escaped from the public anger – she crossed the Limpopo River and went further south.
+After a lengthy trip, they reached forested hills and decided to stay there.

 Dynasty of rain queens

 In 1800 started the reign of the first rain queen – Modjadji (“ruler of the day”).
 Since these times the local tribe – some 2 million Lobedu people – are governed by female rulers.
-The status of rain queen is inherited by her elder daughter.
-The kingdom of Lobedu has distinct identity and traditions which are obeyed in contemporary South Africa.
+The status of the rain queen is inherited by her elder daughter.
+The kingdom of Lobedu has distinct identity and traditions that are obeyed also in contemporary South Africa.

 Lobedu up to this day are the only people in Africa governed by the dynasty of female monarchs.

-Up to this day the abilities of rain queen are tested in a yearly rainmaking ceremony in Ga-Modjadji village at the foot of the sacred cycad forest.
-For most part these tests are successful – rain comes.
+Up to this day the abilities of the rain queen are tested in a yearly rainmaking ceremony in Ga-Modjadji village at the foot of the sacred cycad forest.
+For the most part, these tests are successful – rain comes.
 This can be explained by the magic but somewhat helpful is the rainy climate in these hills.

 Rain queen communicates to her people only through her male councilors.
-By the way, if yearly rain ceremony does not succeed, only councilors are blamed, not queen.
+By the way, if the yearly rain ceremony does not succeed, only councilors are blamed, not a queen.

 The sacred cycad forest

-Encephalartos transvenosus is found only in a little area of Limpopo province and most of plants grow in Modjadji forest.
+Encephalartos transvenosus is found only in a little area of Limpopo province and most of the plants grow in the Modjadji forest.
 Here are some 15 000 adult plants as well as numerous fresh sprouts.
-This is one of the largest cycad forest in the world – but not the largest one – there is even larger one in China.
+This is one of the largest cycad forests in the world – but not the largest one – there is even a larger one in China.

 Local people have protected this sacred forest for generations and continue to do this now.
-Unfortunately, sometimes smugglers manage to steal adult plants form the forest – this cycad is highly valuable decorative plant.
+Unfortunately, sometimes smugglers manage to steal adult plants from the forest – this cycad is a highly valuable decorative plant.

-Nevertheless common tourists are welcome here.
-Lobedu people have developed a network of day trails, here is information center and souvenir shop.
+Nevertheless, common tourists are welcome here.
+Lobedu people have developed a network of day trails, here is an information center and souvenir shop.